glennlugod/machofile/README.md

 # machofile

-C++ source files (machofile.cpp and machofile.h) which parses a mach-o file.
+C++ source files (machofile.cpp and machofile.h) which parses a mach-o file and display its format.
 See main.cpp for sample usage.

-This is a derivative from a gist of landonf (see https://gist.github.com/1046134)